Nicotiana tabacum L

 for its resistance to wildfire bacteria, and Nicotiana glutinosa

 for its resistance to tobacco mosaic virus of the local-lesion type.
 By the time that it was stabilized and released for planting in 1955, eight generations of selfing had been accomplished.
-See notes below for information on the development team.
+Refer to the informational references tab for information on its development team.